 The bill defines a public place and encourages any person that owns, operates, or manages a public place to place functional automated external defibrillators (AEDs) in sufficient quantities to ensure reasonable availability for use during perceived sudden cardiac arrest emergencies.

-The department shall award a $75,000 contract to a nonprofit organization for the purpose of acquiring and distributing AEDs to public places.
+The department shall award a $15,000 contract to a nonprofit organization for the purpose of acquiring and distributing AEDs to public places.

 The bill repeals an obsolete provision that encouraged school districts to acquire an AED and moves that provision to article 51 of title 25.
-The bill also repeals an obsolete provision that provided limited immunity to persons rendering emergency assistance through the use of an AED.

-(Note: This summary applies to this bill as introduced.)
+(Note: This summary applies to the reengrossed version of this bill as introduced in the second house.)